-Approved by the Energy, Environment, and Water Policy Committee on February 26, 2020
+Approved by the Energy, Environment, and Water Policy Committee on March 3, 2023

-Approved by the Public Policy Committee on May 18, 2020
+Approved by the Public Policy and Practice Committee on May 17, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) supports continued control and reduction of the emission of sulfur dioxide and nitrogen oxides, the pollutants shown to contribute significantly to acid rain and other forms of acid precipitation.
-ASCE also supports further research into the control and mitigation of the sources, causes, and consequences of acid rain.
+- Continued control and reduction of the emission of sulfur dioxide and nitrogen oxides, the pollutants shown to contribute significantly to acid rain and other forms of acid precipitation.

+When sulfur dioxide and nitrogen oxides in the atmosphere react with other chemicals, water, and oxygen, they create sulfuric and nitric acids that mix with precipitation.
+Sulfur dioxide and nitrogen dioxides are mainly emitted into the atmosphere through the burning of fossil fuels.
 Acid rain is recognized as a contributing factor to environmental problems in aquatic ecosystems, in groundwater systems, in forests, on farmlands, and in the deterioration of buildings, roads, bridges, monuments, and other structures.

-There are well-defined and significant environmental problems linked to acid rain.
-Acid rain has been linked to the emission of sulfur dioxide and nitrogen oxides from combustion processes utilizing coal as a fuel.
-Carbon dioxide also contributes to increased acidity of rainfall, but produces lower concentrations than sulfur dioxide and nitrogen oxide.
-The reduction of sulfur dioxide and nitrogen oxides emissions represents positive action toward protecting the environment in areas subject to acid rain.
+There are well-defined and significant environmental problems linked to acid rain, and acid rain can affect all areas, including those far from the source of pollution.
+The reduction of sulfur dioxide and nitrogen oxides emissions reduces the production of acid rain, which protects both the natural and built environment across the country.
 Technology is available to control these emissions at the stack or to process the fuel to remove sulfur prior to combustion.
-Low-sulfur coal also may be used.
 Nevertheless, there is a need for additional technological research to develop the most cost-effective controls for these pollutants.